shinywhitebox/planner-docs/src/manual/concepts/global_vs_plans.md

 - Unavailability (aka: vacation)

 #### Roles
-A role is essentially a name, along with some properties that affect its usage within a plan.
-While roles are defined globally, a plan doesn't have to contain all roles.
+A role describes a task or activity that needs doing within a Plan.
+Roles are filled by people, and they can be optional.

+Examples roles:
+- Speaker (you may have a set of speakers that rotate through this duty across some number of events)
+- Cooking (you might put together a flat roster; and this role would indicate who's cooking tonight)
+- Setup (you might have minimum of two, maximum of three people setting up a stage)

 Roles have the following fields:
 - Name